ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 - Immediate Acknowledgement: this informs the implementation that the sender intends to execute tight control over the send buffer, and therefore wants to avoid delayed acknowledgements.
 In case of SCTP, a request to immediately send acknowledgements can be implemented using the "sack-immediately flag" described in Section 4.2 of {{!RFC8303}} for the SEND.SCTP primitive.

 - Instantaneous Capacity Profile: when this is set to "Interactive/Low Latency", the Message should be sent immediately, even when this comes at the cost of using the network capacity less efficiently.
 For example, small messages can sometimes be bundled to fit into a single data packet for the sake of reducing header overhead; such bundling SHOULD not be used in case this parameter is true.
 For example, in case of TCP, the Nagle algorithm SHOULD be disabled when Immediate=true.
 Scavenger/Bulk can translate into usage of a congestion control mechanism such as LEDBAT, and/or the capacity profile can lead to a choice of a DSCP value as described in {{I-D.ietf-taps-minset}}).

+- Send Bitrate: If an application indicates a certain bitrate it wants to send on the connection, the implementation may limit the bitrate of the outgoing communication to that rate, for example by setting an upper bound for the TCP congestion window of a connection calculated from the Send Bitrate and the Round Trip Time.
+This helps to avoid bursty traffic patterns on video streaming servers, see [Trickle].

 #### Send Completion